nilaymodak/dispatchingautomation/README.md

 # Dispatching Automation

 The goal of this repository is to showcase my work on automating the ticket dispatching activity on an ITSM tool called Assyst.
+The code shared is best viewed with Atom.
+The index html is the main page created for the task.
+The rest of the scripts can be located in their respective folders.
+The Logo, Target emails and Team Name have been changed for security reasons.

 ----